Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 These online records are available for free and make the search quick and convenient—the sheriff’s office also tends to have photographs of offenders available for searchers to find someone’s mugshot.
 However, they may not have all of these search tools, in which case interested persons will need to get in touch with the office directly.

-Since local police departments tend to have a focused area of service, they will often be the arresting agency–making them a viable source for this information.
 These law enforcement agencies will ordinarily report arrests to the county and transfer the offenders to the county jails after a twenty-four-hold period in a city jail, if one is available.
 Sometimes, these city police departments may have online jail lists; if not, contacting them will be the next best option.

-Find Arrestees Booked in the Kerr County Jail
+Locate Individuals Booked in the Kerr County Jail

-The Kerr County Sheriff’s Office (KCSO) is the main law enforcement agency in the county and is responsible for arresting and holding offenders in custody as they await their court appearances.
 The KCSO manages the Kerr County Jail, a 328-bed facility housing male and female inmates, which is located in Kerrville.
 The sheriff’s office does not have a dedicated online roster that patrons can use to find Kerr County bookings.

 However, the KCSO does direct residents to a third-party site called Victim Info & Notification Everyday (VINE), which can be accessed using the Kerr County Inmate Search Tool to locate records for offenders in custody.2 This search feature is free to use and scours records from all Texas counties, including Kerr County.